amobiz/json-normalizer/README.md

 * 2015/11/20 - 0.2.1
     * Feature: Process only object type at top level [deprecated in 0.3.0].
     * Feature: Always return an object even nothing resolved.
-    * Feature: add default value if required.
+    * Feature: Add default value if required.

 * 2015/11/12 - 0.2.0
     * Breaking Change: stop validate "required" property, since json-normalizer is not a validator.